brunomgalmeida/rabbitvcs-svn/README.md

-Allows Atom to interact with [RabbitVCS](http://rabbitvcs.org/) to perform SVN commands (commit, diff, log, revert, update) using RabbitCSV frontend.
+Allows Atom to interact with [RabbitVCS](http://rabbitvcs.org/) to perform SVN commands (add, blame, commit, diff, log, revert, update) using RabbitCSV frontend.

 Based on the code developed from jasonhwest [tortoise-svn](https://github.com/jasonhwest/tortoise-svn) for windows platforms.